J.D. Davis Preview, Player Props: Giants vs. Braves

 J.D.
 Davis At The Plate

-- In 29.3% of his games this year, Davis has had at least one RBI.
-He's picked up more than one in 10.3% and driven in three or more of his team's runs in seven contests.
+- Davis has picked up an RBI in 29.9% of his games this year, with two or more RBI in 10.3% of his games.
+He has also plated three or more runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.